boilingdata/data-taps-opensearch-to-s3/README.md

 This multi-threaded node application uses OpenSearch [sliced Scroll API](https://opensearch.org/docs/latest/search-plugins/searching-data/paginate/#scroll-search) to efficiently dump an index from an existing Elasticsearch/OpenSearch index to S3 as compressed Parquet files via an existing [Data Tap](https://github.com/boilingdata/data-taps-template).

 You need to have [BoilingData account](https://github.com/boilingdata/boilingdata-bdcli) and use it to create a [Data Tap](https://github.com/boilingdata/data-taps-template).
+A Data Tap is a single AWS Lambda function with Function URL and customized C++ runtime embedding DuckDB.
+It uses streaming SQL clause to upload the HTTP POSTed newline JSON data to S3, hive partitioned, and as ZSTD compressed Parquet.
+You can tune the SQL clause your self for filtering, aggregations etc.

 1. (optional) Start local OpenSearch cluster and add test data